JACKIEZHAOKAI/CSE150_AI_games/gumoku/readme.md

 Apply Monte Carlo Tree Search algorithm to build a tree,

-majorly including four processes:
+uct_search() majorly includes four processes: Selection,  Expansion,    Simulation,   Backpropagation

-    Selection、Expansion、Simulation和Backpropagation
+and it will return the optimal move for the player.

-and return the optimal move for the player.
+corresponding to MCTS.tree_policy(), MCTS.expansion(), state.rollout(), and MCTS.backpropagation()in mcts.py file

 ref article:
 https://zhuanlan.zhihu.com/p/30458774